Maya Le Tissier: Personal life

-Le Tissier's father, Darren, previously played semi-professional football for St. Martins A.C.
+Le Tissier's father, Darren, previously played amateur football for St. Martins A.C.
 She credits him for introducing her to the team of four-year-old boys he was coaching, of which she has said: "credit to the boys back home, if they didn't just see me as another footballer, then I might not be where I am today."

 Despite coming from the same small island of Guernsey and sharing a surname, Le Tissier is not related to the former England international footballer Matt Le Tissier, although the two families know each other and Darren had previously played football with Matt.
 Maya Le Tissier's step brother is England international Alex Scott, which has been the case "since [they] were kids".
 The pair played together on Guernsey and would travel to England together for training.

 In May 2022, Le Tissier signed up to footballing charity Common Goal, pledging to donate at least one percent of her salary.